zwpku/torchann-plumed/README.md

-Torch Artificial Neural Network (ANN) function for plumed
+Torch Artificial Neural Network (ANN) Function for plumed
 ====================

 This repository contains files for the plumed Torch ANN function (torchannfunc) module.
-It implements `TorchANN` class, which is a subclass of `Function` class.
+It implements `TorchANNFunc` class, which is a subclass of `Function` class.
 ## Installation

 Enable compilation by adding the `--enable-modules=torchannfunc` to the configure command.

 ## Usage

 It is used in a similar way to [other plumed functions](https://www.plumed.org/doc-v2.5/user-doc/html/_function.html).
-To define an `TorchANN` function object, we need to define following keywords:
+To define a `TorchANNFunc` function object, we need to define following keywords:

 - `ARG` (string array): input variable names for the fully-connected feedforward neural network